-One benefit to using the Arduino CLI, is that the commands have the option to output JSON for easy parsing by other programs.
+One benefit of using the Arduino CLI is that the commands have the option to output JSON for easy parsing by other programs.
 This makes it super user-friendly when it comes to the developer community as a whole.
 I highly recommend checking out this alternative if you’re using Arduino as a subset of a bigger project!

 If you’re new to Arduino, then the Arduino IDE makes a whole lot of sense.
 I actually recommend starting there if you’re fresh into the world of Arduino.

 Or, with the convenience of our cloud editor, I’d recommend snagging a license to the Learn Robotics IDE.
 This is 100% something I wished I had in engineering school, especially switching between my laptop and lab computers.